Ellsworth Air Force Base: Postwar era, 19451947

-28th Bombardment Wing, 1948-1958
+28th Bombardment Wing, 1948–1958

 When operations resumed in 1947, its primary unit was the new 28th Bombardment Wing (28 BMW) flying the B-29.

 The installation changed names a few more times during its early years.
 In January 1948, Air Force Chief of Staff general Carl A. Spaatz renamed it Weaver Air Force Base in honor of brigadier general Walter R. Weaver, one of the pioneers in the development of the United States Air Force as an independent service.
 In June of that year, in response to overwhelming public appeals, Secretary of the Air Force Stuart Symington returned the base name to its previous name of Rapid City AFB.

 More runway improvements were completed in July 1949, allowing the 28 BMW to switch from B-29s to the huge B-36 Peacemaker.
 In April 1950, the Air Staff reassigned the base from 15th Air Force to 8th Air Force.

 In March 1953, an RB-36 crashed in Newfoundland while returning from a routine exercise in Europe, killing all 23 aboard, including brigadier general Richard E. Ellsworth, commander of the 28th Strategic Reconnaissance Wing.
 On 13 June 1953, president Dwight D. Eisenhower visited the base to re-dedicate it in memory of Ellsworth.
 The base was subsequently renamed Ellsworth AFB, and unlike the previous local controversy in 1948, there was no community objection to the name change.

+On August 27, 1954, another RB-36H crashed into a hill while performing a landing, following a routine training mission.
+24 of the 27 crewmembers were killed in the initial crash, and the remaining 3 were critically injured; 2 later died from their injuries, leaving only one survivor.
+At a total death toll of 26, this crash remains the deadliest in B-36 history, surpassing the record set by the crash in Newfoundland the previous year.
+An investigation revealed multiple factors contributed to the crash.
+A previous lightning storm had damaged the warning lights on the hillside and they had not been fixed.
+Additionally, both the plane's altimeter and the ground radar had been incorrectly calibrated, causing both pilot and ground control to misinterpret the distance and angle at which the aircraft was approaching.

 Headquarters Strategic Air Command (SAC) reassigned the 28 BMW from 8th Air Force back to 15th Air Force in October 1955.
 About one year later, SAC set plans in motion to replace the 28th's B-36s with the new all-jet B-52 Stratofortress.
 The last B-36 left Ellsworth on 29 May 1957 and the first B-52 arrived sixteen days later.
 In 1958, all base units came under the command of the 821st Strategic Aerospace Division, headquartered at Ellsworth.